AVGRadmin/DeepLiveCam/README.md

 ## Repository Structure
 ### docker-compose.yml
-#### services:
-- Defined in the Docker Compose file, each service corresponds to a different fork of the application.
-Users can switch between services by specifying the desired service name when running the Makefile.
+-  Users can switch between repositories by specifying the desired repo name when adding the volume.

-#### x-base:
-- A shared configuration in the Docker Compose file that defines the base image, build context, volume mappings, GPU reservations, and runtime settings.

-#### volumes:
 - The volumes section ensures that necessary scripts, models, and output directories are properly mapped to the Docker containers, allowing seamless data management across different services.

 ## Makefile: